StarRocks/starrocks/docs/en/table_design/indexes/Bloomfilter_index.md

 ## Usage notes

 - You can create bloom filter indexes for all columns of a Duplicate Key or Primary Key table.
 For an Aggregate table or Unique Key table, you can only create bloom filter indexes for key columns.
-- The Bloom filter indexes can be created for columns of the following data types:
+- Bloom filter indexes can be created for columns of the following data types:
     - Numeric types: SMALLINT, INT, BIGINT, and LARGEINT.
     - String types: CHAR, STRING, and VARCHAR.
     - Date types: DATE and DATETIME.